Hu Lancheng: Literary analysis

 Wang Xiangfu mentions that Hu Lancheng is skilled in his writings and is unique, however, his literature remains his only achievement in his whole life.
 Hu Lancheng had a hobby of writing literature.
 Two of his most well-known literary works, Shanhe suiyue (China Through Time, 1954) and Jinsheng jinshi are of high artistic value.

 His memoir, Jinsheng jinshi (This Life, This World) paints a picture of his own life and he narrates it through a very natural way.
 Hu Lancheng approaches a fragmented style of writing, which is quite suitable for writing short fictional novels as it can jump from one point to another very quickly and frequently.
-Some people say that Hu Lancheng gained fame through the fans of Eileen Chang.
+Hu Lancheng gained fame through the fans of Eileen Chang.
 Some even admitted that it was because they loved Chang's literary works that they also appreciated Hu's writings.
 It was the act of loving one individual and extending that love towards their family (ai wu ji wu 爱屋及乌).

 Hu Lancheng's writing could be hard to grasp at times and makes readers ponder for a better understanding.
 He also includes many surprises such as beginning his memoir in a unique way, and as a result throwing many people off, as they would never have guessed that to be the start of the book.
 As Wang Xiangfu describes, Hu Lancheng is a romantic, fengliu 风流, person and without doubt he is a talented scholar.